-A comparative study of children's mobility in Denmark, Finland, Great Britain and Norway (Fyhri et al. 2011) points out several social trends, which contribute to an increase in car use and a decrease in physically active mobility.
-In 2005, 42% of the parents in urban areas in Finland stated that they perceive traffic too dangerous for a 7 year old child moving independently, although most of the traffic around schools is generated by the parents themselves.
+A comparative study of children's mobility in Denmark, Finland, Great Britain and Norway (Fyhri et al. 2011) points out several social trends, which contribute to an increase in car use and a decrease in physically active mobility (see Error!
+Reference source not found.).
+In 2005 42% f the parents in urban areas in Finland stated that they perceive traffic too dangerous for a 7 year old child moving independently, although most of the traffic around schools is generated by the parents themselves.
 The increase of car use not only is a consequence of the traffic safety concerns of parents, but it is also a consequence of a more "urban" lifestyle with regard to children's leisure activities, many of which might be reachable only by car (Fhyri 2011).